Sandra Botha

 Celia-Sandra Botha (born 25 February 1945) is a South African politician, who served as South Africa's Ambassador to the Czech Republic.
-She is the former Leader of the Opposition in the National Assembly, on behalf of the Democratic Alliance and its leader, Helen Zille.
+She is the former Leader of the Opposition, on behalf of the Democratic Alliance and its leader, Helen Zille, in the National Assembly of South Africa.

 She announced her intention to step down from the position after the 2009 South African general election, to become an ambassador.
 Her term in Prague ended in June 2013.
 She will reportedly not seek a leadership position in South Africa, but will participate in political life, and be part of the "battle of ideas".

 Early life and career

 Born to an Afrikaner farming family in Viljoenskroon, Orange Free State, as early as the 1960s, Botha convinced local farmers to employ a social worker to service the needs of the rural black families.
 She also held talks with the Citrus Board for further winter aid for farmworkers.

 Having matriculated from Parys High School, Botha went on to complete a year in New York with the aid of a scholarship.
 Later she obtained a BA degree in economics at Stellenbosch University.

 She is married to a farmer and former MP Andries Johannes Botha and the couple have five children and five grandchildren.
 Shortly after the marriage, Botha embarked on a Sesotho and linguistics degree at UNISA.

 Botha also became heavily involved in the anti-apartheid movement.
 Along with Helen Zille, Botha was a part of the Black Sash movement.

-She is not related to any of the other (pro-apartheid) political Bothas of South Africa, including P.W.
-Botha or Pik Botha.
+She is not related to former president P.W.
+Botha or former foreign minister Pik Botha.

 Botha was elected to the National Council of the Provinces for the Democratic Party in 1999.
 She served as the party's caucus leader from 2000 to 2004.